VinInn/MallocProfiler/README.md

 The user API, to configure the profiler and to instrument the code, is all in the header file include/mallocProfiler.h and is documented inline.

-A simple mechianism to confugure the profiler w/o instrumenting the code is to introduce a _middle-library_ to be preloaded after the profiler itself.
+A simple mechanism to configure the profiler w/o instrumenting the code is to introduce a _middle-library_ to be preloaded after the profiler itself.
 An example can be found in tests/testConfiguration.cc

 ## Global Statistics
 It is easy to switch off detailed tracing and just accumulate global statistics.
 The ready to use _statOnlyThread.so_ library will start a thread that each 10 seconds will dump in a file (named ```memstat_PID.mdr```) three lines containing global statistics, the histogram of total memory and the one of live memory.
-This file can then be split in three csv-files with some trivial ```grep``` and ```sed```  and read using a visuallization tool.
+This file can then be split in three csv-files with some trivial ```grep``` and ```sed```  and read using a visualization tool.
-Exemples of such files can be found in the demmos directory togehter with a ```jupyter``` notebook to visualize them in form of time-serie plots and histogram animations.
+Exemples of such files can be found in the demos directory togehter with a ```jupyter``` notebook to visualize them in form of time-serie plots and histogram animations.